John Muir was an environmentalist. He spent his life loving the trees, the land beneath his feet and the world around him.

 Over the course of his life, he traveled the world, South America, Alaska, Cuba, Japan, Australia . . .wrote down his findings and published books and hundreds of articles that exuded his binding love to nature and his philosophies.
 More than just a natural observer reporting his discoveries, he also played an integral role in the establishment of several national parks such as Yosemite, Sequoia and the Grand Canyon.
 He also founded the Sierra Club, an association vying to fight to protect these parks and the forests (an association that still exists today with the same mission).

 John Muir, the Scottish-born conservationist, left a lasting impact on the world.
 He educated people on the importance of protecting the nature that surrounds us.
-He inspired environmental advocates, presidents, writers, explorers, wanderers, and helped to instill a better appreciation for the land we live on.
+He inspired environmental advocates, presidents, writers, explorers, adventure enthusiasts, and helped to instill a better appreciation for the planet we live on.